entity126/binary-classification-neural-network/README.md

-bunary classification neural network using native python, numpy and matplot, 2 input neurons and 1 output neuron.
+binary classification neural network using native python, numpy and matplot, 2 input neurons and 1 output neuron.